HeimMatthias/Excel-HTML-Tools-Public/README.md

   If this is a problem for you:
   * either only apply the transformation to individual cells and combine them into a unified table yourself, but make sure to untangle conflicting class-styles from the different cell-transformations (which will still receive the same class-name)
   * or adjust the XSLT to no longer remove these CSS-entries from the stylesheet but include checks to insert the negating style-entries into the cell's style-attribute (i.e. `<td style="font-weight:normal"><b>bold</b> and not so bold text combined</td>`.
 If this is a requirement for you, feel free to open an Issue, and I'll try to help out.

+## but what about Excel's html-Export
+By all means use Excel's html-Export if you need the full file exported as html and do not need to programmatically access the html from VBA.
+This tool will help you when you need quick html-code from individual ranges without going through the export which also separates css and html.